A portrait of Pete Heslop

 Blaise explored the relationship between technology and skill development in the industry.
 He pointed out that the Digital Community Survey Report highlights significant tech changes, including AI.
 Simultaneously, the need for honing the right skills complements these technological shifts.

-Having experience in both social media and community management, Blaise noted that social media has developed specialised roles since 2013-14, while the community industry has traditionally favored a more generalist approach.
+Having experience in both social media and community management, Blaise noted that social media has developed specialized roles since 2013-14, while the community industry has traditionally favored a more generalist approach.

-However, the rise of multimedia content and tech advancements, including AI, is creating a demand for specialised roles.
+However, the rise of multimedia content and tech advancements, including AI, is creating a demand for specialized roles.

 Blaise envisions community managers as key players in upskilling their organisations, bridging the gap between community expertise and technical skills while still excelling at core community management tasks.